2028 United States Senate elections: Kentucky

 Three-term Republican Rand Paul was re-elected in 2022 with 61.8% of the vote.

-Following public criticisms by former president Donald Trump over Paul’s breaks with Trump-backed legislation, several outlets have reported that Trump or his allies might support a 2028 Republican primary challenge to Paul.
+Following public criticisms by President Donald Trump over Paul’s breaks with Trump-backed legislation, several outlets have reported that Trump or his allies might support a 2028 Republican primary challenge to Paul.
+U.S. Ambassador to Colombia nominee and 2026 U.S. Senate candidate Nate Morris is a potential primary challenger to Paul.

+Senator Paul indicated in a March 2026 interview on CBS News Sunday Morning that he was "considering" a run for president in 2028.

 Louisiana

 Two-term Republican John Kennedy was re-elected in 2022 with 61.6% of the vote in the first round of the "Louisiana primary".

-The election to this seat will be the first under a new law which abolished the state's open primary system.
-Party primaries will be closed off to members of other parties, allowing voters not affiliated with a party to vote in one primary.
+Kennedy said in a New Hampshire interview at Politics and Eggs that he planned to run for re-election but he would "never say never" to a possible 2028 presidential run.
+He said in a June 2026 interview at New Hampshire Institute of Politics at St. Anselm's College that he had been contacted by donors about a run for president and that he was open to the idea.

 Maryland

 Two-term Democrat Chris Van Hollen was re-elected in 2022 with 65.8% of the vote.
 He has filed paperwork to run for re-election.

+In a podcast interview with NOTUS after visiting Iowa and New Hampshire in June 2026, Van Hollen said that he was "kicking the tires" on a 2028 presidential run.

 Missouri

 One-term Republican Eric Schmitt was elected in 2022 with 55.4% of the vote.